January 10, 2021

 ~ "Deal!"

-I really appreciate that kind of personality: no extensive explaining, no massive planning, no need to convince anybody.
+I appreciate that kind of personality: no extensive explaining, no massive planning, no need to convince anybody.
 You know that you can rely on each other and that the trip will work.
 We agreed on the destination with similar ease: Two summits in the Jizera Mountains which I haven't scaled before.
 Perfect!

 ~ "See you tomorrow at the railway station."